Extrinsic motivation is a sure thing for most students and even more so for students who have a behavior plan in place.

 Hat for a Day

-For student who love wearing hats, earning a coupon to wear one during the school day can be a great behavior plan reward.
+For students who love wearing hats, earning a coupon to wear one during the school day can be a great behavior plan reward.

 Trade a Chair